There are two reasons to understand fools as they are described in Proverbs. To learn how to:

-- Avoid being foolish ourselves.
+- Avoid acting like them ourselves.

-Even though certain people are identified as fools, there’s some foolishness in all of of us.
+Even though certain people are identified as fools, there’s some foolishness in all of us.
 Learning about fools can convict us of our own foolishness.

 Identifying a Proverbs fool…